oskarrough/codesandnotes/Chapters/_Uncategorized/On writing.md

 # On writing

-Some tips.
-Thieved from different places on the internet.
+Tips on writing.
+Thieved and gathered from different internet places and I unfortunately can't credit the sources anymore.

 ## General notes